ZK (rapper)

-Zaman Kilic (born 26 August 2000 in Ishøj, Denmark), better known by his stage name ZK, is a Danish rapper.
+Zaman Kilic (born 26 August 2000), better known by his stage name ZK, is a Danish rapper.

 He wrote his first contract with a 16-year-old named Ashkan at Sony Denmark and published the first single "Solskin".
 He started singing and rapping at a young age.
 When he was 11 years old, he made his first song on YouTube, you can still find his songs from back then.
 ZK's fourth hit "Zum Zum" is streamed over 11 million times on Spotify and is his most streamed song.
 ZK went to the studio to make "Zum Zum" after he was told that two of his close friends were in prison.
 The song is his explanation of him and his friends' understanding of life and the ghetto life.